goruby/goruby/README.md

 To run it ad hoc run `go run cmd/girb/main.go` and exit the REPL with CTRL-D.

 ## Supported language feature
+- [ ] everything is an object
+	- [ ] allow method calls on everything
 - [x] functions
 	- [x] with parens
 	- [x] without parens